Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 ## R Code Projects

-&nbsp; &nbsp; ### COVID-19 Monte Carlo Build
+### COVID-19 Monte Carlo Build

-&nbsp; &nbsp;  * This project uses the COVID-19 data to take an in-depth analysis of Italys' Deceased Cases, I also created and implemented a hand built Markov Chain type Monte Carlo Algorithm to predict the future number of Cumulative Deceased Cases.
+  * This project uses the COVID-19 data to take an in-depth analysis of Italys' Deceased Cases, I also created and implemented a hand built Markov Chain type Monte Carlo Algorithm to predict the future number of Cumulative Deceased Cases.

 &nbsp; &nbsp; &nbsp; &nbsp; [![button](button.png)](covid.html)